Evidlo/prelim/main.typ

         caption: [Angular vs. Isotropic g-factor],
     ) <gfactor_difference>

-    Finally, $bold(a)_t (vc(r))$ is a unitless multiplicative correction factor (assumed known) to account for high-density regions of the inner optically-thick exosphere which act as a secondary source of Lyman-α photons illuminating the outer exosphere from below.
+    Finally, $bold(a)_t (vc(r))$ is a unitless multiplicative correction factor (assumed known) to account for high-density regions of the inner optically thick exosphere which act as a secondary source of Lyman-α photons illuminating the outer exosphere from below.

     - #rt([FIXME: derivation of line integral from first principles?
 Make use of etendue, pixel area, paraxial approximation to convert volume integral to line integral])